 T.2 Calculation of Energy Consumption parameters

-The energy consumed at a UPF (EUPF) or a gNB (EgNB) is known over a time interval T. And the EIF is aware of the data volume (DV) consumed at a UPF by a UE (DVUE,UPF), UE S-NSSAI (DVS-NSSAI,UPF), UE PDU session (DVSession,UPF) and UE QoS flow (DVFlow,UPF) over the time interval T. The EIF is aware of the overall data volume at a gNB (DVgNB), as well as at a UPF (DVUPF) which serving the UE.
+The energy consumed at a UPF (EUPF) or a gNB (EgNB) is known over a time interval T. The units of EUPF and EgNB are joules.
+And the EIF is aware of the data volume (DV) consumed at a UPF by a UE (DVUE,UPF), UE S-NSSAI (DVS-NSSAI,UPF), UE PDU session (DVSession,UPF) and UE QoS flow (DVFlow,UPF) over the time interval T. The EIF is aware of the overall data volume at a gNB (DVgNB), as well as at a UPF (DVUPF) which serving the UE.
 Then based on the below example formulas, the required granularities Energy consumption information can be obtained.
+The unit of Energy consumption information is joule.

 To derive the of energy consumed at a gNB over a time interval T by a UE, S-NSSAI, PDU session, QoS flow, the formulas are: